 About annual reviews

-In Scotland, reviews must be held within 12 months of the day of approval, within three years of the previous review and also where the agency considers that a review of the foster carer’s approval is necessary or appropriate to safeguard the welfare of any child who has been placed with that carer.
+In Scotland, reviews must be held within 12 months of the day of approval, and subsequent reviews within three years of the previous review to the fostering panel.
+In Scotland, all reviews are undertaken on an annual basis (but there is no legal requirement for all reviews to go back to panel unless as stated it is the first review, subsequent reviews within three years, or where the agency considers that a review of the foster carer’s approval is necessary or appropriate to safeguard the welfare of any child who has been placed with that carer.

 Fostering regulations make it clear that the first review report has to go back to panel.
 After that, there is no legal requirement for a review to go back to panel, although the fostering service can choose to do so.